Matt-D-Smith/Opallios/Documentation/Description_Document.md

 3mm LED pitch, 192mmx192mm total size, 64x64 RGB LEDs.

-1/32 scan on a 64x64 grid array *probably* means that 2 rows of 64 are lit up at a time, indicates 2x 5-bit decoders for row decoding.
+1/32 scan on a 64x64 grid array means that 2 rows of 64 are lit up at a time, indicates 2x 5-bit decoders for row decoding.

 ## Power consumption: